Nilsty/robot-test-action/README.md

 ## Further information

 If you need to customize any of the Github Actions API requests, please refer to their [REST API reference](https://docs.github.com/en/rest/reference/actions).

+This setup is using the github action [joonvena/robotframework-docker-action@v1.0](https://github.com/joonvena/robotframework-docker-action).
+Which is utelizing the [ppodgorsek/docker-robot-framework docker image](https://github.com/ppodgorsek/docker-robot-framework)